 HACIENDA TEMOZON SUR

-Located 40 minutes south of Merida, Temozon Sur is the most imposing of all the restored haciendas.
+Located 40 minutes south of Merida, Temozon Sur is the most impressive of all the restored haciendas.
 Its name means “Place of the Whirlwind”.

-Ochil is a lovely and charming small hacienda that probably wasn’t big enough to become a hotel, it is as historically interesting as hacienda Yaxcopoil.
+Ochil is a lovely and charming small hacienda that probably wasn’t big enough to become a hotel.

 It reopened its doors in 1999.